 Understand the costs involved in investing in short-term bond funds.
 Since these funds are managed actively, there will be an added cost involved as compared to investing in a passively managed fund.
 Understand how much you would be paying in fees and extra charge before you invest.

-If you are averse to taking high risk and as an investor, you are content with returns that aren’t too high, and this may be the fund for you.
+If you are averse to taking a high risk and as an investor, you are content with returns that aren’t too high, and this may be the fund for you.
 Since the fund managers of short-term bond funds pick securities with high credit ratings, there is the least possible if any of the issuers to default.

 It is vital to know your tax standing when investing in any fund.
 Short-term bond funds give out dividends at regular intervals, which are taxed under the dividend distribution tax slab.

 As an investor, you will not have to worry about the access to your funds being cut off for long as the ideal investment period for these funds spans between six months to a year.

 Before investing in short-term bond funds, you must know that you may be charged an exit load if you choose to exit before the completion of six months or want to opt-out of the scheme within a month of investing.